 Due to Insulated valves, the working medium will be allowed to expand further.
 This state is represented as 4 →1.
 This is an Adiabatic process.
 Which means there will be Thermal Energy transfer without the transfer of heat or mass.

 So there is no change in the entropy.
-This is observed from the T-S diagram.
-From the P-V diagram, there is a decrease in cylinder pressure and the increase in the cylinder volume. this stroke is called the Expansion Stroke from the thermodynamic cycle.
+This is observed from path 4 →1 on the T-S diagram.
+From the P-V diagram, there is a decrease in cylinder pressure and an increase in the cylinder volume.
+This stroke is called the Expansion Stroke from the thermodynamic cycle.

 1 → 2 (Isothermal Compression)

 Now the system will be brought into contact with the constant low-temperature sink (T1).
-Which means the valves in the cylinder head will be still in opened condition, which means the cylinder head will act as the Perfect Conductor.
-From this, the Isothermal process 1 → 2 will be started
+Which means the valves in the cylinder head will be in opened condition, which means the cylinder head will act as the Perfect Conductor.
+From this, the Isothermal process 1 → 2 will be started.

 Some amount of heat is rejected to the sink without a change in the temperature of the sink.
 So this is also an Isothermal Process from the T-S diagram.
 In this operation, the working medium will be slightly compressed.
-This 1 → 2 operation is a Iso thermal Compression stroke.
+This 1 → 2 operation is an Isothermal Compression stroke.

 2 → 3 (Adiabatic Compression)